ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 As one can see its interface is simple and intuitive, its main purpose to allow to connect to a translation sever/balancer and to perform translations.
 Source text can be input into the text area on the left by hand or loaded from a file.
 The translated (target) text can be found in the text area on the right.
 It is annotated, per sentence, with a pop-up information.
 The latter is visualized when a mouse pointer hovers over the sentence translation.

-The next image provides more information on the functionality of the interface:
+Most of the interface controls have tool tips.
+Yet for the sake of completeness below, we provide an annotated screen shot of the interface:
 ![Web Client Translation System Annotated Image](./doc/images/translator_annot.png "Web Client Translation System - Annotated")

 ###Language model query tool: _lm-query_